mfettah0609/FF-ImageSwitch/README.md

 ## App Description

-This react App is an interface representing the initial view prior to entering a site.
+This react App is an interface representing the initial view when creating any react App.
 The app illustrates an Image.

 ## Feature Flag Implementation